Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 Andow for his part marked off the damaged cell on the control software, permanently killing power to that particular capacitor.

-“At this rate we’ll be lucky to get above the red line.”
+"At this rate we’ll be lucky to get above the red line."
 He grumbled, referring to the minimum threshold required for the ship to activate its jump engine and return to Cimbrean.
 The only lower threshold was the black line: Minimum life support.

 Patel sipped her tea.
-“We’ll get there.
-Racks two and one are hardly scorched, if either of them are okay then we’ll hit yellow.”
+"We’ll get there.
+Racks two and one are hardly scorched, if either of them are okay then we’ll hit yellow."

-“Dammit hooky, let me be pessimistic for once.”
+"Dammit hooky, let me be pessimistic for once."
 Andow chuckled.
 She was right of course, but it was his *job* to obsess over everything that could go wrong.

-“Nuh-uh, chief.”
+"Nuh-uh, chief."
 She swigged back the drink in its entirety, lay back on her dolly and hoisted herself back under the capacitors.
-“You don’t get to bask in your doom-and-gloom on my watch.”
+"You don’t get to bask in your doom-and-gloom on my watch."

-“*Your* watch?”
+"*Your* watch?"
 Andow snorted.
 She wheeled herself back out from under the rack long enough to give him a big jocular grin, then vanished again.

 Tea.
 It could fix everything.